Henrique & Juliano

-Henrique & Juliano, sometimes written Henrique e Juliano, is a Brazilian sertanejo duo.
-Their single, "Cuida bem dela", was number 1 for 8 weeks in Brasil Hot 100 Airplay and has been accessed by over 220 million viewers on YouTube.
+Henrique & Juliano (sometimes written Henrique e Juliano) is a Brazilian sertanejo duo composed of brothers Ricelly Henrique Tavares Reis (born 23 May 1989) and Edson "Juliano" Alves dos Reis Junior (born 27 November 1990), both from Palmeirópolis, Tocantis.

-The brothers are from Palmeirópolis, in the Brazilian state of Tocantins.
-They have been compared to other male sertaneja duos, Henrique & Diego and Jorge e Mateus.
+Their single "Cuida Bem Dela" was number 1 for 8 weeks in the Brasil Hot 100 Airplay and has been accessed by over 220 million viewers on YouTube.
+They have been compared to other male sertanejo duos, Henrique & Diego and Jorge & Mateus.